HaiderYar/MNIST_classification_using_neural_network/README.md

 # MNIST_classification_using_neural_network

 Welcome to my personal journey through Machine Learning and Deep Learning!
-This repository showcases the projects, models, and experiments I've undertaken as I learn and grow in this exciting field.
+This repository showcases MNIST digits prediction system using a simple neural network using Tensorflow library.

 ## Table of Contents